 How to make interview notes

-Interviewing is a crucial part of any recruiter or hiring manager’s job.
-Those who conduct effective interviews will be better equipped to identify and hire the talent an organisation needs to meet its strategic goals and objectives.
+Employers who conduct effective interviews are well equipped to identify and hire the talent their organisation needs to meet its strategic goals and objectives.

-One crucial, yet sometimes overlooked, component of candidate interviews is note-taking, as comprehensive interview notes can simplify the process of:
+One crucial, yet sometimes overlooked, component of candidate interviews is note-taking.
+Comprehensive interview notes can simplify the process of:

 However, it’s not as straightforward as jotting down everything a candidate says in response to questions.
-Effective note-taking during job interviews is a skill that requires practice and refinement.
+Instead, you’re looking to focus on noting down key information.

-In this article, we delve into the importance of interview notes, explore best practices for note-taking, and provide insights on how recruiters and employers can streamline this process to make their hiring practices more efficient.
+In this article, we delve into the importance of interview notes, explore best practices for note-taking, and provide insights on streamlining the process.

-• Enhanced decision-making: During an interview, you’re looking for candidates with the desired competencies and experience who seem like a good fit for the organisational culture.
-Comprehensive notes can assist in tracking which candidates are ticking these boxes and make it easier to decide between two candidates that might otherwise appear to be neck-to-neck.
+- Improved decision-making: During an interview, you’re looking for candidates with the desired competencies and experience who seem like a good fit for the organisational culture.
+Comprehensive notes can assist in tracking which candidates are ticking these boxes, help you to remember important details about candidates, and make it easier to decide between two candidates that might otherwise appear to be neck-to-neck.

-• Compliance with legal obligations: There are numerous laws hiring managers need to adhere to, such as the Equality Act 2010.
-If, for example, a candidate complains that they didn’t get a job due to discrimination, or feel they were asked discriminatory questions during the interview, interview notes can be used as evidence.
+- Compliance with legal obligations: There are numerous laws hiring managers need to adhere to, such as the Equality Act 2010.
+If, for example, a candidate complains that they didn’t get a job due to discrimination, or feels they were asked discriminatory questions during the interview, interview notes can be used as evidence.

-• Mitigating bias: Overcoming bias helps organisations comply with their legal obligations and enhance diversity which can in turn boost performance.
+- Mitigating bias: Taking notes is key to reducing bias in interviews, as it helps you to better identify candidates who are a good fit based purely on their competencies and skills, rather than any factor like age, race or gender.
+Overcoming bias helps organisations comply with their legal obligations and enhance diversity which can in turn boost performance.
 For example, companies with diverse executive teams are 25% more likely to experience above-average profitability.
-Note-taking is a vital tool for mitigating basis, helping to identify candidates based on competencies rather than factors like age, race or gender.

 Effective note-taking that contributes to a smooth and successful hiring process requires preparation in advance.
 As a result, before the interview itself begins, it’s important to consider:

-2. Devising a system to objectively score each candidate on the required competencies based on their answers.
-This can reduce bias during the process and also help you to take your notes in a quicker and more organised fashion once the interview begins.
+- Using a system to objectively score each candidate on the required competencies based on their answers.
+This can reduce bias during the process and help you to take your notes in a quicker and more organised fashion once the interview begins.
 This is especially effective during competency-based interviews.

-3. Dividing up who asks questions and who takes the notes during the course of the interview.
+- Deciding who asks questions and who takes the notes during the interview.
 There will often be more than one person conducting an interview, so whether it’s a full panel interview or just two people, you need to be prepared in order to ensure that the interview runs smoothly.

 How to make interview notes

-Inform the candidate you intend to take notes
+1. Tell the candidate you’re going to take notes

 Keep the notes short and sweet.
 This will help to keep you focused on the candidate and reduce the amount of time you spend writing.